ilkkamtk/WSK/Week5/03-react-routing.md

 1. Install React Router: `npm install react-router-dom`
 1. Create a new folder `src/views` and move the `Home` component to it.
 1. Create new components `Profile`, `Upload` and `Single` and place them in the `src/views` folder.
-   - Add just some placeholder JSX to the components for now.
+   - Add just some placeholder JSX to the components for now. (snippet: `rafcp`)
 1. Create a `Layout` component in `src/components` folder.
 This is the shared layout for all views.
    - Add a navigation bar with Links to `Home`, `Profile` and `Upload` components.
    - Add a `<Outlet>` component to the `Layout` component for rendering child routes/views.